 If this is your first property, then you are probably asking yourself – what step do I take from here?

-The first step after becoming a property owner is to draft a lease agreement.
-You’ll be glad you drafted a solid lease agreement when that time comes.
+The first step after becoming a property owner is to draft a Texas lease agreement.
+You’ll be glad you drafted a solid lease agreement that complies with federal law when that time comes.

 Before we get ahead of ourselves, it’s important to first know what a lease agreement is.

 A lease agreement is a legally binding contract between you and your Austin tenant.
-It contains the rights and responsibilities of each party to the lease.
-It’s important that it contains every important detail to avoid larger problems later on.
+The lease contains the rights and responsibilities of each party (in this case, the landlord and the tenant).
+It’s important that a lease contains every important detail to avoid larger problems later on.